encoredev/encore/docs/primitives/cron-jobs.md

 If you later refactor the code and move the Cron Job definition to another package, we use this ID to keep track that it's the same Cron Job and not a different one.

-When this code gets deployed the Encore Platform will automatically register the Cron Job and begin calling the `SendWelcomeEmail` API every hour.
+When this code gets deployed Encore will automatically register the Cron Job in Encore Cloud and begin calling the `SendWelcomeEmail` API every hour.

-The Encore Platform provides a convenient user interface for monitoring and debugging Cron Job executions across all your environments via the `Cron Jobs` menu item:
+Encore's Cloud Dashboard provides a convenient user interface for monitoring and debugging Cron Job executions across all your environments via the `Cron Jobs` menu item:

 ![Cron Jobs UI](/assets/docs/cron.png)